tsatria03/CookyCraze/docks/readme.txt

 amount
 How much of the target stat is gained per purchase.
 For flat items this is a fixed number.
 For percentage items this is the percentage value.

-For cooky_speed flat items, this is the number of milliseconds the bake interval is reduced by.
+For cookie_speed flat items, this is the number of milliseconds the bake interval is reduced by.
 Use %item_count in the description as a placeholder and it will be replaced with this value.

 min_rank